Vexatos/QuantumMechanics/README.md

 Mod with funny mechanics ported from Strawberry Jam 2021.

+The feature list, builds and changelogs are available on [GameBanana](https://gamebanana.com/mods/502051).

 ## License

 The project's source code and assets, other than the exceptions stated below, are developed and licensed under the [MIT license](LICENSE).